ssmiler/bibtex_filter/README.md

-# bibtex_filter
+# Bibtex filter
-Filter bibtex file for items in a bbl file
+Filter bibtex file for items in a bbl file.